Kabukiage: Amanoya’s Long-Selling Rice Cracker

 It is a classical Japanese dance-drama that has been designated as an Important Intangible Cultural Property of Japan since 1965.

-When it comes to the products relating to the Kabuki art, there is a long-selling, loved snack food in Japan associated with it, which is called “Kabukiage (歌舞伎揚)”.
+When it comes to product relating to the Kabuki art, there is a long-selling, loved snack food in Japan associated with it, which is called “Kabukiage (歌舞伎揚)”.

 Amanoya Kabuki-Age (天乃屋 歌舞伎揚)

-“Age (揚)” in the product name is a Japanese word (suffix) for fries and the Kabuki-Age is one of the most beloved deep-fried rice crackers in east Japan that was released in 1960 by “Amanoya (天乃屋)”.
+“Age (揚)” in its name is actually a Japanese word (suffix) for fries and the Kabuki-Age is one of the most beloved deep-fried rice crackers in East Japan released in 1960 by “Amanoya (天乃屋)”.

-At both ends of the package, there are tricolor banner designs imitating the quintessential stage curtain used in the Kabuki theater, called “Joushiki-Maku (定式幕)”.
+At both ends of the packaging, there are tricolor banner designs imitating the quintessential stage curtain used in the Kabuki theater, called “Joushiki-Maku (定式幕)”.

-However, Kabukiage is just a trademark possessed by the Japanese confectionery company Amanoya and has no connection with the Kabuki art.
+However, Kabukiage is just a trademark possessed by the Japanese confectionery company Amanoya and has no connection with the traditional art Kabuki.

-The Kabukiage rice crackers are individually packed and each rice cracker has a family crest of Kabuki engraved on the surface, as the photo of its dough on the official website of Amanoya indicates.
+The deep-fried rice cracker or Age-Senbei, Kabukiage is individually packed and each rice cracker has a family crest of Kabuki engraved on the surface, as you can see from the picture of its dough on the official website of Amanoya.

-The Kabukiage rice crackers are flavored with thick soy sauce, but pretty sweet.
-In texture, they are somewhat hard and pleasantly crunchy.
-The overall snack has a delicious taste that makes us feel nostalgic.
+These Kabuki-Age fries are flavored mainly with thick soy sauce, but rather pretty sweet.
+In texture, they are somewhat hard and have a pleasantly crunchy bite.
+Overall, this Japanese treat has a good and old, delicious taste that brings back memories of my childhood.

-Finally, according to the ingredient list on the back of the package, the Amanoya Kabukiage rice cracker is made with non-glutinous Uruchi rice, vegetable fat and oil, sugar, soy sauce (including wheat and soybeans), high fructose corn syrup, seasoning extract, salt, processed starch, seasonings (including amino acid), and caramel pigment.
+Lastly, let’s see the ingredients and nutrition facts.
+Based on the labels on the back of the package, with 61 kcal and 0.2 g salt equivalents per piece, the Amanoya Kabukiage rice cracker is made from non-glutinous Uruchi rice, vegetable oil, sugar, soy sauce (including wheat and soybeans), high fructose corn syrup, seasoning extract, salt, processed starch, seasoning (including amino acids), and caramel pigment.